-After a Four Seasons breakfast, Harvey Weinstein heads to dank New York jail
+After a Four Seasons breakfast, Harvey Weinstein sent to dank New York jail

 NEW YORK (Reuters) - Harvey Weinstein’s day began with expensive coffee and Acqua Panna mineral water at a breakfast meeting with his lawyers in a Four Seasons hotel near Manhattan’s criminal courts.

-It is due to end at New York’s violence-plagued Rikers Island jail complex, where the former Hollywood film producer will await sentencing after a jury found him guilty on Monday of raping one woman and sexually assaulting another.
+It was due to end at New York’s violence-plagued Rikers Island jail complex, where the former Hollywood film producer was ordered to await sentencing after a jury found him guilty on Monday of raping one woman and sexually assaulting another.

+Weinstein, however, was rerouted for unspecified reasons to Manhattan’s Bellevue Hospital, which has a special ward for treating jail inmates, and presumably will be moved to Rikers once “he no longer needs to be in a hospital,” his spokesman, Juda Engelmayer, told Reuters.

+Other news outlets, including Variety, reported the onetime movie mogul had complained of chest pains or heart palpitations.

-His lawyers are asking that Weinstein, 67, be sent to the jail’s North Infirmary Command - two dank buildings that house sick inmates and those with enough notoriety to require protection from their neighbors.
-New York City’s Department of Correction declined to say where he would be sent.
+His lawyers had asked that Weinstein, 67, be sent to the jail’s North Infirmary Command - two dank buildings that house sick inmates and those with enough notoriety to require protection from their neighbors.

 Violence and neglect at the jail have become so entrenched that Mayor Bill de Blasio vowed in 2017 to close it down within a decade.
 In 2015, federal prosecutors in New York concluded after an investigation that guards routinely abused inmates at the jail, which sits on an island in the East River, beneath the LaGuardia Airport flight path.